ygritte723/perturbed_vlm/README.md

 - RadNLI and MedNLI: Benchmarks containing labelled hypothesis and premise pairs
 - CheXpert: Chest radiographs with associated radiology reports

-## Usage
-Detailed instructions on how to use the model for training and inference.

 ## Evaluation
 Our model demonstrated significant improvements in various biomedical vision-language tasks.
 Below are the summarized results: